From KPIs to concrete steering

 Avoids unnecessary details at the main level.

-In short: the power of structure lies in simplicity at the front and flexibility behind.
+In short: the power of structure lies in simplicity at the front, and flexibility behind it.

-A common pitfall is that all available KPIs are placed on one dashboard, without hierarchy.
-As a result, dashboards may contain total revenue next to inventory shortages, and customer satisfaction next to order lead time.
+A common pitfall is putting all available KPIs on one dashboard, without hierarchy.
+This results in dashboards where total revenue sits alongside inventory shortages, and customer satisfaction sits next to order lead time.
 The consequence is that users cannot distinguish between strategically relevant information and operational details.

-This keeps the dashboard clear AND interactive.
-Users immediately see the most important trends but can also zoom in deeper if they wish.
+This keeps the dashboard clear and interactive.
+Users immediately see the most important trends but can also delve deeper if they wish.
 This encourages ownership and activates the organization to act based on data.

 A well-structured KPI framework: